About Ballet Hispánico

 Ballet Hispánico brings communities together to celebrate and explore Latino cultures through innovative productions, transformative dance training, and community engagement.

-In the fall of 1970, Tina Ramirez looked at her neighborhood on the Upper West Side of Manhattan and envisioned a world where the young Latino children playing on the street could find a way to a world of art and professional opportunities.
-Her vision grew into a small grassroots dance and education organization that gave a voice to those young students at a time when Latinos were either absent or stereotyped in American culture.
+In the fall of 1970, Tina Ramirez looked at the New York City arts landscape and envisioned a world where the young Latino children playing on the street could find a way to a world of art and professional opportunities.
+Her vision began as a small grassroots dance and education organization that gave a voice to those young students at a time when Latinos were either absent or stereotyped in American culture.
 Today, Ballet Hispánico is a catalyst for change and diversity with tremendous impact, nurturing artists, students and future leaders.
 An acclaimed choreographer and former member of the Company, Artistic Director & CEO Eduardo Vilaro has brought a dynamic vision of social equity, cultural identity, and quality arts education.
 Under his leadership, Ballet Hispánico’s Company has received national and international praise, performing to ovations around the world.
-The School of Dance, located in the same building where Ms. Ramirez began her mission, is thriving and widely respected.
+The School of Dance is thriving and widely respected.
 Ballet Hispánico’s community arts partnerships have transformed the lives of thousands of young people in New York, Los Angeles, Houston, Miami, New Orleans, and Chicago.
 By bringing individuals and communities together to celebrate and explore Latino cultures through dance, Ballet Hispánico is now a beacon of hope, tolerance, and artistic excellence.

 Community Arts Partnerships